Preventing Skimming Attacks and Enabling PCI DSS Compliance

 • Maintain an inventory of every script on the payment page;

-• Ensure the integrity of every script - so that the script loaded into the consumer’s browser hasn’t been tampered with or altered.
+• Ensure the integrity of every script, so that the script loaded into the consumer’s browser hasn’t been tampered with or altered.

-Jscrambler’s client-side security platform enables compliance with both of the new PCI DSS requirements by providing a real-time inventory of scripts, validating the integrity of the script and providing an alert when a script has been tampered with.
+Jscrambler’s client-side security platform enables compliance with both of the new PCI DSS requirements by providing a real-time inventory of scripts, validating the integrity of the script, and providing an alert when a script has been tampered with.

 Additionally, Jscrambler goes one important step further than the requirement and will terminate the execution of any tampered script, therefore preventing a successful attack.
-In simple terms, Jscrambler provides JavaScript inventory, management, tamper detection and tamper prevention.
+In simple terms, Jscrambler provides JavaScript inventory management, tamper detection, and tamper prevention.

-There are, of course, other ways of meeting these requirements such as the use of a Content Security Policy (CSP) to define what scripts can be loaded and Subresource Integrity (SRI), which can validate the integrity of every script.
-However, practically these solutions are hard to implement and are both difficult and resource-intensive to maintain.
+There are, of course, other ways of meeting these requirements, such as the use of a Content Security Policy (CSP) to define what scripts can be loaded and Subresource Integrity (SRI), which can validate the integrity of every script.
+However, these solutions are hard to implement and are both difficult and resource-intensive to maintain.

 The regulator’s view

-Two high-profile E-commerce skimming attacks have resulted in regulatory action under the GDPR because payment card data is personal data.
-In the case of British Airways, the skimming code was added to a library located on an internal web server, and in the case of Ticketmaster, the third-party provider of a real-time chat application was targeted by the criminals.
+In the case of British Airways, the skimming code was added to a library located on an internal web server.
+In Ticketmaster's case, the third-party provider of a real-time chat application was targeted by criminals.

 Start with an inventory of JavaScript